michaelfester/docs/docs/guides/tips/arrayformula.md

 slug: arrayformula
 ---

-You’ve probably written a formula in the first row of your sheet and then copied it all the way down the column.
+You've probably written a formula in the first row of your sheet and then copied it all the way down the column.
 However, this can cause issues:

 1. When new rows get added – the formula doesn't get copied down.
 2. Glide can see this formula and can count it as an existing – even if you don't see data in your sheet.
 This results in new records that are added in your Glide app appearing at the bottom of your sheet